tardate/LittleCodingKata/README.md

-# 337 Little Coding Katas
+# 338 Little Coding Katas

-> Latest addition :sparkles: [Last Non-repeating Character Challenge](./ruby/last-non-repeating-character) - Using ruby to return the last non-repeating character in a string; cassidoo's interview question of the week (2025-06-30).
-It's hard to stop AI butting in to help, but don't accept the first answer it gives you.
+> Latest addition :sparkles: [rsync](./tools/rsync) - All about rsync - a fast, versatile, local and remote file-copying tool

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about